-The Company ensures all community development initiatives make an impactful and effective contribution to the society at large.
+Yes, the Company regularly monitors the projects to ensures that they are adopted and continued within communities.
 The community development initiative is undertaken on the basis of needs assessment which is based on the feedback of the community itself.
-The Company initiates those initiatives which help them in becoming sustainable/ self-dependent.
+The Company initiates those initiatives which help them in becoming sustainable/ selfdependent.
 Thus, the Company ensures that its initiatives are successfully adopted by the community.

-Principle 9: Businesses should engage with and provide value to their customers and consumers in a responsible manner
+Businesses should engage with and provide value to their customers and consumers in a responsible manner